krusve/krusve.github.io/_posts/2023-03-13-thesis-impact-of-QC-on-cryptography.md

 In the end, actionable recommendations for securing infrastructure and how companies can begin the process are made.

-## 1.3 STRUCTURE

-The thesis consists of three parts main parts:
-For the later topics discussed in this thesis, it’s vital to understand the fundamental mechanisms used by quantum computers.
-Therefore the first part examines the current status of quantum computing.
-As it would go beyond the scope of this thesis, this examination will be high-level.

-The main threat posed by quantum computation is towards cryptography, as algorithms can factorize efficiently, thereby eliminating the basis of modern cryptography.
-Therefore, the second part of the thesis is a summary of recent literature which provides the latest developments needed to evaluate the threat of <abbr title="Quantum Cryptography">QC</abbr> and its impact on Cryptography.

-In the final part, based on the understanding from the preceding chapters, solutions and mitigation techniques for the quantum computing threat, such as Post Quantum Cryptography and Quantum Cryptography, are analyzed to develop recommendations for practical actions.

-## 1.4 METHODOLOGY

-Because this work aims to understand the field’s condition and discuss developments and future mitigation approaches, an overall theoretical approach is applied.
-Therefore Scientific papers and sources from authoritative institutions are used to analyze the topics.
-Though there are slightly different methodologies for the first and two last parts, due to the fundamental nature of the first chapter, textbooks and other reliable monographs are used to present the basic mechanisms behind quantum computing, which are well-established knowledge.

-For the last two parts, a range of sources is used to present the field’s current state from all critical perspectives and opinions.
-For this purpose, keywords and topics are defined, as well as criteria for accepting or rejecting sources.

 # CHAPTER 2.
 QUANTUM COMPUTING AND PQC INTRODUCTION